vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 councillors, p.
 206; four versions views of, about vidyās, pp. 144,

-of, according to Bhavisyapurāna, 205; and Kautilya, pp. 205, 206;
+of, according to Bhaviṣyapurāna, 205; and Kautilya, pp. 205, 206;

 p.
 309; agreement of, with Kauti and Katyāyana, pp. 499–500.